Play PSP Games on PC using PPSSPP Emulator

 I can't play!
 What can I do to fix my PSP Emulator so I can play?

 You've followed all of the steps in this guide, have the system requirements, and yet still can't get your PPSSPP Emulator to work.
 No problem.
-You've probably just encountered one of several simple problems that can be easily fixed.
+You've probably just encountered one of the several simple problems that can be easily fixed.

 My PPSSPP software always closes.